Trade in Digital Services

 - A digital trade chapter (Part Two, Heading One, Title III: Digital Trade) of the Free Trade Agreement agreed between the UK and the EU sets the terms under which businesses can provide products and services to each other via digital channels, such as over the internet.

 Digital services include broadcasting services, telecommunications services, cloud-computing and certain e-services (electronically supplied service).
 An e-service classifies as a digital service if the sale of digital content is essentially automatic.
 For example, downloads of stock pictures or a link to downloadable content sent by email.
 If an e-service is individually commissioned, it is classified as a service or as distance selling.
 Examples include drafting content, designing websites for a client, booking websites or e commerce.

-After the transition period ends, businesses that provide digital services and e-services may face changes with regard to their licences, handling of VAT and data transfers.
+Following the end of the transition period, businesses that provide digital services and e-services may face changes with regard to their licences, handling of VAT and data transfers.
 The audiovisual sector will lose its capability to stream in EU countries if they don’t have a presence there.

 With regard to VAT, the place of supply of digital services will be where the customer is located and the €10,000 (£8,818) sales threshold, above which you had to register for VAT in the EU, will no longer apply.
-Therefore, digital businesses have to either:
+Therefore, UK businesses supplying digital services to customers in the EU have to either:

 - Organise a VAT presence in one EU country and use the VAT Mini One Stop Shop (VATMOSS) to sell in the rest of the EU;